-About Lee Benoit
+About the founder of the band, Lee Benoit

 At the age of twelve, he started to play the electric guitar and formed a band.
 They played rock n' roll and were influenced byLynyrd Skynyrd, Creedence Clearwater Revival, Hank Williams and others.
 Lee also learnt to play the bass guitar during his teenage years.

 In 1976, he joined theUnited States Marines Corps and became an Automated Data Processor.
 After leaving the Marines in 1979, he returned to education.
 In 1985, he became a nationally registered paramedic.
 He worked as a paramedic on an ambulance for seven years and then for another seven years on an oil platform.
 He continued to play rock and country music in his spare time.

 At the age of 29, he was inspired to take up the accordion by hearing the Cajun performer Wayne Toups.
 Lee fell in love with the instrument and playing Cajun music.
 He soon added Cajun songs to hisrepertoire.

 In 1993, hewas signed to the Master-Trak label and in 1994 recorded his first CD "Avec Amis".
 The album was nominated for "Best First Album" and "Valerie" was nominated for "Song of the Year" by the Cajun French Music Association.
 Floyd's Record Shop in Louisiana ("Officially Louisiana's Oldest Record Store"), described Benoit as 'the cream of the crop' of the new generation of musicians coming out of South Louisiana.